Steve-Fenton/stevefenton.co.uk/src/pages/blog/2026/09/devops-toolchains-vs-off-the-shelf.md

 navMenu: false
 bannerImage:
   src: /img/topic/architecture/rai-amsterdam.jpg
-  alt: The curved roof of a large hall at RAI Amsterdam, with steel beams, roof sections, and windows all following the organic lines of the roof.
+  alt: Photo by Steve Fenton.
+The curved roof of a large hall at RAI Amsterdam, with steel beams, roof sections, and windows all following the organic lines of the roof.
 authors:
   - steve-fenton
 categories: